DaSalba/Image2GB/README.md

    screen is 160x144).
 2. *Image->Mode->Indexed...* and choose *Use custom palette*.
 3. Select *Game Boy (4)* (or the Pocket version), which should be at the beginning of the palette list.
+In parentheses is the number of colors of each palette.
 4. Be sure to **uncheck _Remove unused and duplicate colors from colormap_**!
 5. Click *[Convert]*.
 6. Open the palette menu (*Windows->Dockable Dialogs->Palettes*), right click